upn3xt/chrono/journal/ISSUES.md

 Got LLVM IR from the assigning a variable to a variable and it's partially working.
 Why partially?
 Had to do some tricks to make it work and still needs to be a general solution for all of the types.

+## Better errors

+There's a need for better errors.